Lowest Mortgage Rate in Canada. Starting from 2.99%

 In response to tariffs, would interest rate cuts happen sooner, or later?

-Depending on how Canadian businesses weather the trade impact, the cuts could speed up — with talk of a BoC inter-meeting cut possible (a policy rate decision handed down between set dates) to get ahead of a downturn.
+Depending on how Canadian businesses weather the trade impact, the cuts could speed up — with talk of a BoC inter-meeting cut possible (a policy rate decision handed down between set dates) to get ahead of a substantial downturn.

-What about early demand-pull inflation?
+Would the BoC care about early demand-pull inflation?

 How did the BoC handle rates the last time Trump introduced tariffs?

+Those tariffs led to sector job losses, and the knock-on effects raised some prices.
 But overall, they didn't jackhammer Canada's economy (past presidents have also enacted targeted tariffs, like on Canadian lumber).

 However, inflation did rise into the 3.0% range in 2018, largely spurred by a healthier economy.